— Sheldon P.

 By default, Windows does not keep track all changes made to Windows Services.
 That capability must be enabled via advanced security audit policies.
 Specifically, you need to watch for:

 Windows Service Auditor makes it easy to enable that auditing in your local policy.
 To do so, open the Application menu and ensure that the Enable Local Audit Policy entry is checked:

 3. Enable auditing for important Windows Services, to track who starts/stops/changes them

 Do you care about the activities of a specific Windows Service?
 Even though we have enabled advanced auditing in step 2, you must enable auditing for each service that you would like to monitor.

 To enable auditing of a service in Windows Service Auditor, highlight the service and check the Selected Service > Enable Auditing menu entry:

 With auditing in place for a service, the Windows Event logs will record an event whenever someone attempts to start, stop or modify the service.
 And to save you from hours of digging through the Event Viewer, Windows Service Auditor will collect those records in the lower Events panel:

 4. Capture a baseline snapshot of all services running on your machine

-To capture a snapshot of all the services running on your computer:
+This short video shows how to capture a snapshot of all the services running on your computer: